dennisotugo/dotfiles/README.md

-# What Makes Desktop
+# Desktop

 ## Currently a work-in-progress

-Here is a bunch of ooh and aah looking screenshot of the Desktop
+Here is a bunch of ooh and aah looking screenshots of my Desktop

 ### Updated Version Shots